sagemath/trac_to_gh/Issue 27.md

 # Issue 27: Move the function dual_eigenvector in sage/hecke/module.py to

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/27

 Original creator: was